-Southern Midcoast Maine Communities
+Southern Mid Coast Maine Communities

 As local residents, we know how lucky we are to live in this awesome part of Maine.

-We proudly serve the coastal and inland communities of Brunswick, Harpswell, Topsham, Freeport, Durham, Bowdoinham, Bowdoin, Bath, West Bath, Phippsburg, Woolwich, Arrowsic, Georgetown, and Westport Island.
+We proudly serve the coastal and inland communities of Brunswick, Harpswell, Topsham, Freeport, Durham, Bowdoinham, Bowdoin, Bath, West Bath, Phippsburg, Woolwich, Arrowsic, Georgetown, and Westport Island

-All the agents at Morton Real Estate love what we do and love the area we call home.
+All the real estate agents at Morton Real Estate love what we do and love the area we call home.
 We enjoy sharing what we know about the area and the uniqueness of each town.

 Brunswick Landing is the site of Brunswick Executive Airport, with the benefits of two runways and a flight tower.

 Holiday craft fairs and summertime Artwalks also honor the changing seasons.
 Homes for sale in these areas are popular among young families and retirees alike for these very reasons!

 The preservation of the natural beauty and wildlife that can be found in this region, for generations to come, is very important to our local residents.
-Efforts to maintain both wild lands and farm lands are strongly supported through organizations and volunteers.
+Efforts to maintain both wild lands and farmlands are strongly supported through organizations and volunteers.

-The southern mid coast not only is a gateway to much of the coastal regions of Maine, it also has developed a unique sense of place as a result of its natural beauty, long history and the creative spirit of those that choose to call its local communities home.
+The Southern Midcoast not only is a gateway to much of the coastal regions of Maine, it also has developed a unique sense of place as a result of its natural beauty, long history and the creative spirit of those that choose to call its local communities home.

 Should you have additional questions or inquiries regarding the communities or a specific listing, please give us a call.
 At 207-729-1863.